The Streets of Phnom Penh

 Every corner is a restaurant, coffee shop or bakery with tables of noodles and mystery meats just waiting.
 And to top it off are the peddlers or street hawkers with the last bag of sun glasses or toys they were able to slip in from China, Vietnam or Thailand.
 And then the grandmas with their instant cooking of noodles and fresh greens packables and brought to the shop door.

 When we first worked in Phnom Penh around 2002, Phnom Penh streets and houses were hardly identified.
 Since 2011, Phnom Penh's street and house identification has been improved.

 Residents of Phnom Penh can get new numbers for their house upon payment of $4.
 Some people still contested this as too expensive.
 But without proper street names and house numbers, it is difficult to deliver services in the city.

 Many houses and even streets have as yet to get their signs.
 It is easy to get lost even when you have the map as the signs are not properly placed.
 Hopefully, 2014 will bring in the new signs but better still to work with your tuk-tuk driver.
 On many occasions, they say yes or nod but they really don't know.
 So, you're on your own.

 Am back in Phnom Penh and what really surprised me is the proliferation of coffee shops.
 There's one in every corner and many will satisfy even the coffee snobs.
 Here's a great review of these coffee shops.

 Get here in Phnom Penh quickly.
 This won't last.
 This hints of Paris and London of the 18th century when cities were not sterility zones.

 This is the Singapore and Hong Kong of late Kipling and early Michener and middle Conrad and Greene-noire.
 You can walk in history and celebrate the chaos of life.

-To know more about Phnom Penh, click this link:
+To know more about Phnom Penh, click any of these links: